Nonparametric Group Variable Selection with Multivariate Response for Connectome-Based Modeling of Cognitive Scores: Application to Human Connectome Project

-To draw inference on the nodal attributes, we look at the pooled effect of each attribute which is defined as $E_{\ell}=\sum_{g=1}^{23}P(\gamma_g=1\mid\by)P(\rho_{\ell,g}=1\mid\by)|\hat{\beta}_{\ell,g}|$, for the $\ell$-$th$ attribute where $P(\gamma_g=1\mid\by)$ and $P(\rho_{\ell,g}=1\mid\by)$ are the posterior inclusion probabilities of $g$-$th$ group and $\ell$-$th$ attribute in $g$-$th$ group respectively.
+To draw inference on the nodal attributes, we look at the pooled effect of each attribute.
+Taking the suggestion from one of the reviewers, we define the pooled effect as $E_{\ell}=\frac{1}{M}\sum_{t=1}^M\sum_{g=1}^{23}|d^{t}_{\ell,g}|=\frac{1}{M}\sum_{t=1}^M\sum_{g=1}^{23}\gamma^{t}_g\rho^{t}_{\ell,g}|\beta^{t}_{\ell,g}|$ for the $\ell$-$th$ attribute where $\gamma^{t}_g$, $\rho^{t}_{\ell,g}$ and $\beta^{t}_{\ell,g}$ are the $t$-$th$ posterior samples of inclusion indices and the coefficients.
+Here $M$ stands for the total number of posterior samples.
+Hence, the pooled effect of $\ell$-$th$ attribute is the posterior mean of $\sum_{g=1}^{23}|d_{\ell,g}|$.
+In our application, we have $m_g=9$ for all $g$ as each brain region is characterized using nine nodal attributes.
+We thus compute nine pooled effects $E_1,\ldots,E_9$ using the above formula for those nine attributes.
 The posterior estimate $\hat{\beta}_{\ell,g}$ stands for the posterior median of $\beta_{\ell,g}$.
 Among the nodal attributes, we order the attributes in decreasing order of pooled effect based on $E_{\ell}$'s.
-The ordering follows the local shortest path length of each node, efficiency, nodal impact, the eccentricity of the maximal shortest path length, within-community centrality, betweenness centrality, degree, leverage centrality, and participation coefficient.
+The ordering follows efficiency, the local shortest path length of each node, betweenness centrality, degree, participation coefficient, the eccentricity of the maximal shortest path length, leverage centrality, nodal impact and within-community centrality.
 Thus, the top four most influential nodal attributes are all based on the shortest paths between different pairs of ROIs.
 Effect of the shortest paths has been found to be influential for cognitive studies \citep{uehara2014efficiency}.
 Path lengths represent the amount of processing required for transferring information among the brain regions \citep{rubinov2010complex}, and thus having shorter path lengths is advantageous for expeditious communications \citep{kaiser2006nonoptimal}.
-Similarly, we also compute pulled attribute effects applying the group LASSO method and illustrate the result in Table 10 of the supplementary materials.
+Similarly, we also compute pooled attribute effects applying the group LASSO method and illustrate the result in Table 10 of the supplementary materials.
 Efficiency, nodal impact, and betweenness centrality are the top 3 most influential attributes based on aggregated effects.
 Thus, efficiency and nodal impact are identified as influential both by our method and group LASSO.